 3GPP RAN1 also asserted that there is no problem because the simulations during the SI showed that the presence of an LAA network doesn’t cause more degradation to 802.11 than the presence of another 802.11 network.
 IEEE 802 agrees that the SI simulations were very useful to show that an LBT Category 4 style scheme was the most appropriate access mechanism for LAA Rel.
 13. However, the SI simulations cannot reasonably be used to draw any conclusions about the details of LAA Rel.
 13 coexistence with IEEE 802.11 because:

 None of the SI simulations implemented the access method specified in LAA Rel.
-13, except in very broad terms, and it is unclear how accurately they implemented the detail of IEEE 802.11 (or what version)
+13, except in very broad terms, and it is unclear how accurately they implemented the detail of IEEE 802.11 (or what version – both 802.11n and 802.11ac should have been simulated in recognition of the large number of currently deployed systems)

 The SI simulation scenarios were very limited in scope (e.g., the indoor scenario was a simple 4x2 matrix of APs), thus not representing the wide diversity of scenarios found in the real world